 Final arrangement details

-Creating an estate plan will make your transition from this world to the next easier for both yourself and your loved ones.
+Creating an estate plan with a valid will will make your transition from this world to the next easier for both yourself and your loved ones.
 You’ll have the peace of mind knowing that you put a plan in place and your loved ones will appreciate your willingness to think ahead on their behalf.